Human freedom, compassion, musical statements

 - Chris Bakriges

 I am being joined this month by bassist Avery Sharpe, drummer Gary Smith, and saxophonist James "Ace" Leonard.
+In addition, guitarist John Stowell from Oregon makes a welcomed guest appearance.

 Memorial Hall is located on 14 W. Main Street in Wilmington.
 All concerts start at 8 PM and tickets are freewill donations available the evening of the program.